-- a) "Mixed Use" and "Commercial Facility" lots; and - b) Any "Service Commercial" lots to address vegetation retention. - c) Any residential lot fronting a District Distributor to address forward vehicular egress.
+- a) "Mixed Use" and "Commercial Facility" lots. - b) Any "Service Commercial" lots to address vegetation retention. - c) Any residential lot fronting a District Distributor to address forward vehicular egress. - d) Quiet housing design for any residential lot where noise above target levels is likely to be experienced.